 The options are endless: If you prefer something more straightforward, opt for a large seating chart sign that lists guests’ names in alphabetical order, along with their table number assignment.
 Up for a DIY project?
 Keep reading for an amazing seating chart idea that involves printed photos of every single guest.
 Whatever your wedding style, we’ve found tons of creative, clever ways to helpfully guide guests to their tables and make a major design statement.

-Display an elegant seating chart sign at cocktail hour so guests can peruse and locate their dinner table while enjoying a beverage.
-Be sure to display the sign so that it is at eye level; you'll also want to position it in a spot where guests can easily gather around without hindering traffic flow.
-Minted's new seating chart signs come in two different large-format sizes (16" x 20" and 18" x 24") and guests' names can be arranged by table number (as shown) or in alphabetical order, whichever makes the most sense for your guest list.
+Display an elegant wedding seating chart sign at cocktail hour so guests can peruse and locate their dinner table while enjoying a beverage.
+Be sure to display the sign so that it is at eye level.
+You’ll also want to position it in a spot where guests can easily gather around without hindering traffic flow.
+After all, we want to make sure you can stick to your wedding timeline!
+Minted’s new seating chart signs come in two different large-format sizes (16" x 20" and 18" x 24") and guests’ names can be arranged by table number (as shown) or in alphabetical order, whichever makes the most sense for your guest list.

 Photo: Thecablook Fotolab